Ghetto Heroes Monument

 Pawiak Prison Museum

-Pawiak Prison dates from the 19th century and was originally built to incarcerate enemies of the Russian tsar.
-During WWII it was used...
+Dating from the 19th century, this former prison was built to incarcerate enemies of the Russian tsar.
+During WWII it was used by the...

 Warszawa Opera Kameralna

-The Warszawa Opera’s repertoire ranges from medieval mystery plays to contemporary works, but it’s most famous for its performances of...
+Performs a repertoire ranging from medieval mystery plays to contemporary works, but is most famous for its performances of Mozart’s...

-cnr ul Anielewicza & ul Zamenhofa · interesting places nearby
+cnr uls Anielewicza & Zamenhofa · interesting places nearby

 Ghetto Heroes Monument information

-This stern memorial, in a shady park just behind the Museum of the History of Polish Jews, commemorates the thousands who lost their lives in the ill-fated Ghetto Uprising of 1943.
+In a shady park just behind the Museum of the History of Polish Jews , this stern memorial commemorates the thousands who lost their lives in the ill-fated Ghetto Uprising of 1943.
 In the northwest corner of the park is Skwer Willy Brandta (Willy Brandt Sq), with another memorial marking the visit of German chancellor Willy Brandt to this spot on 7 December 1970.
 Brandt famously fell to his knees in a gesture of contrition for Germany’s crimes against Polish Jews.